MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/image-ad-extension.md

 Set this property to *TRUE* if you want the ad extensions to be shown in the search user's time zone, and otherwise set it to *FALSE*.

 **Add:** Optional.
 If you do not specify this field or leave it empty, the default value of *FALSE* will be set and the account time zone will be used.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
 If you set this field to *delete_value*, then you are effectively resetting to the default value of *FALSE*.
 **Delete:** Read-only

 ## <a name="version"></a>Version